 Dentures and partial dentures are an effective solution for missing teeth.
 Used for centuries to replace missing teeth, today’s dentures look and feel more like natural teeth than ever before.
 We offer a variety of dentures in our Baltimore dentist office including “immediate dentures”, implant-supported dentures, and no-metal partial dentures.

-Dental bridges can be used to replace one or more missing teeth.
+We can use dental bridges to replace one or more missing teeth.
 There are many types of dental bridges available.
-Our most popular option are implant-secured dental bridges, which are permanent and extremely long lasting.
+Our most popular option is the implant-secured dental bridge, which is permanent and extremely long lasting.

 We also perform tooth extractions in our Baltimore dentist office when considered necessary for your long-term dental health.
-Dr. Doroshenko, a specialist in Prosthodontics and Implantology, can skillfully and painlessly remove teeth and replace them using dental implants or other life-like restorations.
+Dr. Doroshenko, a specialist in Prosthodontics and Implantology, can skillfully and painlessly remove teeth.
+Also, he can replace them using dental implants or other life-like restorations.

 Missing Teeth FAQs

-If missing teeth are not replaced, a patient’s bite is much more likely to shift and cause gaps.
-It can also cause crowding in areas.
+If you do not replace missing teeth, your bite is much more likely to shift and create gaps in your smile.
+It can also cause overcrowding in areas.
 This not only changes the appearance of a patient’s bite, but also the functionality.